sayam56/sayam56/README.md

 - 🔭 I’m currently working on Building A Tech Start-Up
 - 🌱 I’m currently learning MERN
 - 👯 I’m looking to collaborate on Flutter and MERN
-- 🤔 I’m looking for help with OWASP
+- 🤔 I’m looking for help with MERN
 - 💬 Ask me about Anything
 - ⚡ Fun fact: I might be a musician too